smamane/Wishart-Riesz-distributions/README.md

-# Wishart and Riesz distributions on general convex cones.
+# Wishart and Riesz distributions.

 ## Description
 This project aims to create  *Python* and *R* packages for Wishart and Riesz distributions on general convex cones.
 This will include graphical Wishart and Riesz distributions.
 The Wishart distribution is a matrix-variate equivalent of the gamma distribution.